coder/coder/docs/about/architecture.md

 Due to the relatively large overhead of cross-regional communication, it is not advised to set up multi-cloud control planes.
-It is recommended to keep coderd replicas and the database within the same region.
+It is recommended to keep coderd replicas and the database within the same cloud-provider and region.

 Note: The _multi-cloud architecture_ follows the deployment principles outlined in the _multi-region architecture_.
 However, it adapts component selection based